ZackZhouHB/zack-gitops-project/zack_blog/_posts/2024-02-21-Ansible-role.markdown

 <b>About Ansible Roles </b>

-Here we talk about Ansible Roles, as Ansible is well-known for powerful configuration automation tool by running playpook, in addition organizing multiple Ansible contents and playbooks into roles provides a structural and more manageable way to achieve complex tasks for multiple targets or groups.
+Here we talk about Ansible Roles, as Ansible is well-known powerful configuration automation tool by running playpook, in addition organizing multiple Ansible contents and playbooks into roles provides a structural and more manageable way to achieve complex tasks for multiple targets or groups.

-- Create Ansible roles by ansible-galaxy
+- Method1: Create Ansible roles by ansible-galaxy

 Quickly creating a well-defined role directory structure skeleton, we can leverage the command ansible-galaxy init <role_name>